deathcode1/ML/README.md

 # Machine Learning
 ## Welcome
 Welcome to this repository!
-This contains all of the source code involved in future ISEF projects involving parellelized machine learning.
+This contains all of the source _Code involved in future ISEF projects involving parellelized machine learning.